hogeschool/Software-Construction/Workshop - CI_CD/04_setup.md

 An extra step we can take is adding an extra flag to the command we used, this will tell when a coverage percentage is considered a fail (and we should increase it).
 We could do this by adding `--cov-fail-under=90` in which we want at least 90% codecoverage.
 <br>
 The total command would look as follow: `pytest -v --cov --cov-fail-under=90`, if we run this now we get an extra line in the output showing us we did not pass the minimum coverage requirement:
+> :notebook: Sometimes it's needed to prepend your command with `python -m`, depending on how your packages are installed.

 ```console
 FAIL Required test coverage of 90% not reached.
 Total coverage: 77.78%